programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

                 out_dict['Subject'] = msg['Subject']
                 out_dict['Message'] = msg.get_payload()

 # We’ve successfully packed all of the relevant information for this message into the out_dict variable!
-But we don’t want all of our hard work to get lost after the loop moves on to the next email text file.
-We will use the append() method to add our dictionary to the email_list variable.
+# But we don’t want all of our hard work to get lost after the loop moves on to the next email text file.
+# We will use the append() method to add our dictionary to the email_list variable.

                 email_list.append(out_dict)

 # After the loop finishes cycling over every file in the corpus, email_list will store a sequence of over 600,000 dictionaries!

 # Now we will add the additional steps to convert our data to a DataFrame.

-First, we will create a blank DataFrame.
-The DataFrame structure is similar to a table, and fields are called “columns” in pandas.
-When we create our blank DataFrame, we want to also instruct pandas to build columns that match the fields we have singled out in our email dictionaries above.
+# First, we will create a blank DataFrame.
+# The DataFrame structure is similar to a table, and fields are called “columns” in pandas.
+# When we create our blank DataFrame, we want to also instruct pandas to build columns that match the fields we have singled out in our email dictionaries above.

 emailDataFrame = pandas.DataFrame(columns=('Message-ID', 'From', 'To', 'Date', 'Subject', 'Message'))

 # Now let’s add the data.
-One of the best parts of working wiht DataFrames is access to a big collection of powerful methods.
-In this case, we can simply use the .from_dict() method to convert our list of dictionaries into a single DataFrame -- no extra iteration required.
+# One of the best parts of working wiht DataFrames is access to a big collection of powerful methods.
+# In this case, we can simply use the .from_dict() method to convert our list of dictionaries into a single DataFrame -- no extra iteration required.

 emailDataFrame = pandas.DataFrame.from_dict(email_list)

 # And we’re done.
-Now we want to visualize our DataFrame a bit.
-We accomplish this by printing out summaries of our DataFrame data to the console.
-First, let’s make sure we have the pandas view settings configured to see our full data:
+# Now we want to visualize our DataFrame a bit.
+# We accomplish this by printing out summaries of our DataFrame data to the console.
+# First, let’s make sure we have the pandas view settings configured to see our full data:

 pandas.set_option('display.expand_frame_repr', False)

-# Note that we called this method on pd (our name for the pandas library as a whole), not our DataFrame df.
+# Note that we called this method on pandas, not emailDataFrame.
 This view setting is a global setting for all python functions.

 # Now let’s print out some summaries of our data.
-The .head() method will print out the top few rows in our DataFrame -- we can specify exactly how many rows by passing in an integer to the method.
-Let’s try 10.
+# The .head() method will print out the top few rows in our DataFrame -- we can specify exactly how many rows by passing in an integer to the method.
+# Let’s try 10.

 print(emailDataFrame.head(10))

-#If you’d like to play with outputs, try some of these as well
+# If you’d like to play with outputs, try some of these as well
 #print(emailDataFrame)
 #print(emailDataFrame.head(50))
 #print(emailDataFrame.To.value_counts())